 Our expenditures on current and future preclinical and clinical development programs are subject to numerous uncertainties related to timing and cost to completion.
 The duration, costs and timing of clinical trials and development of product candidates will depend on a variety of factors, including many of which are beyond our control.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time consuming, and the successful development of our product candidates is uncertain.
-The risks and uncertainties associated with our research and development projects are discussed more fully in the section s titled "Risk Factors-Risks Related to the Discovery and Development of Our Product Candidates."
+The risks and uncertainties associated with our research and development projects are discussed more fully in "Part II, Item 1A-Risk Factors."
 As a result of these risks and uncertainties, we are unable to determine with any degree of certainty the duration and completion costs of our research and development projects or if, when or to what extent we will generate revenues from the commercialization and sale of any of our product candidates that obtain regulatory approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.